-We have audited the financial statements of Lancaster County Solid Waste Management Authority (the Authority), which comprise the statement of net position as of December 31, 2022, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements (collectively, the financial statements).
+We have audited the financial statements of Lancaster County Solid Waste Management Authority (the Authority) as of and for the years ended December 31, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Authority as of December 31, 2022, and the changes in net position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of December 31, 2023 and 2022, and the respective changes in net position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the 2022 financial statements of Sustainable Assurance Company, which qualifies as a blended component unit of the Authority, whose statements reflect total assets of \$2,084,802. total liabilities of \$414,485, and net position of \$1,670,317 as of December 31, 2022, and total revenues of \$416,418 for the year ended December 31, 2022.
-Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Sustainable Assurance Company as of December 31, 2022, is based solely on the report of the other auditors.
+We did not audit the 2023 and 2022 financial statements of Sustainable Assurance Company, which qualifies as a blended component unit of the Authority, and whose statements reflect total assets of \$4,347,498 and \$2,084,802, total liabilities of \$517,831 and \$414,485, and stockholder's equity of \$3,829,667 and \$1,670,317 as of December 31, 2023 and 2022, respectively, and total revenues of \$626,651 and \$416,418 for the years ended December 31, 2023 and 2022, respectively.
+Those statements were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for Sustainable Assurance Company as of December 31, 2023 and 2022, is based solely on the report of the other auditors.